JuliaIskra/work-log-aggregator/README.md

 2. You can run the application from leiningen directly:

-    lein run input-filename
+    lein run <input-filename>

-3. Or you can create standalone jar and run it as java application:
+3. Or you can create a standalone jar and run it as a java application:

     lein uberjar
-    java -jar target/uberjar/work_log_aggregator-0.3.0-standalone.jar input-filename
+    java -jar target/uberjar/work_log_aggregator-0.3.0-standalone.jar <input-filename>

 ## Examples